 Some would also argue that it's Italy's cultural capital; it's also home to the world-famous La Scala opera house, which may be known for its opera performances but also has a superb orchestra and a very fine ballet company, and to the Piccolo Teatro di Milano, one of Italy's most important modern theaters.

-Nor is Milanese culture limited to the stage -- most of the major Italian newspaper, magazine, and book publishers are based in Milan, and the city also hosts the major Italian fashion houses and shows.
+Nor is Milanese culture limited to the stage.
+Most of the major Italian newspapers, magazines, and book publishers are based in Milan, and the city also hosts the major Italian fashion houses and shows.
 In short, Milan is a dynamic city that is to Italy what New York City is to the U.S.A.

 And like New York, Milan is a modern culinary hotbed, attracting much of the best talent from throughout the Peninsula and beyond.
-This is very good for both out-of-town visitors and for Milanese residents with a taste for the exotic and innovative.
+This is very good for both out-of-town visitors and for Milanese residents with a taste for innovative and avant-garde cuisine.

 Some traditional Milanese recipes:

 One of the symbols of Milan: a delicious, creamy golden risotto made with saffron.